 If we can be of any assistance — whether by offering presentations or answering questions — please reach out.
 As one staff member put it, “Meadowlark is a very giving facility.”

 We also offer a hard copies of these materials, plus hand-outs for your volunteers and congregants.
-If you would like to request a copy of the binder, please contact us.
+If you would like to request a physical copy of the binder, please contact us or you can download it here.

 Funerals are among the most important and meaningful services you plan.
 This information will help you discuss the service with the dying as well as their friends and family.